 - The Green Climate Fund is gaining speed, with major pledges in recent weeks from the U.S., Japan and other countries.
 The next step: Spending the money.

-Watch the full video of their conversation, above.
+Watch the full video of their conversation, below.
 An edited transcript follows.

 On key issues in the Lima negotiations